Study Abroad or Exchange Students

 Please note: Campus France processing fees are different from and in addition to the visa processing fees requested by each consulate.

 Regularly check your Campus France mailbox through PASTEL for your confirmation email and proof of payment.
 Print copies for submission to the French consulate.

 Within about three weeks after Campus France has received your postal mail, a Campus France representative will review your file.
-If your file (acceptance letter and money order sent via postal mail, AND online Campus France form) is complete, you will receive a confirmation email – which starts with “Congratulations!” – in your Campus France inbox in the PASTEL system.
+If your file (acceptance letter and money order sent via postal mail, AND online Campus France form) is complete, you will receive a confirmation email – which starts with “Your Campus France file has been processed.” – in your Campus France inbox in the PASTEL system.

 Please note: Any missing materials (money order or acceptance letter) or an incomplete online form will delay the process.
 Check your Campus France inbox regularly to see whether you need to take action.

 Print out the (a) confirmation email, as well as the (b) proof of payment that you should have received earlier in the process (a PDF attached to the email entitled “Une Quittance est disponible”), as these are among the several documents required by the French consulate.

 Campus France’s process and the visa application process are distinct from each other.
 However, students who have not received the email confirmation from Campus France stating that their file is processed and complete may have their request for a student visa turned down at the consulate.